 Night Sky 45 is the astronomy club of Salem Oregon.

-The site is in the process of moving here and getting a quick overhaul – stay tuned.
+The site is in the process of moving here and getting an overhaul – stay tuned.

 You can also find us on our public Facebook group.